Windows' Hello World in x86_64

 Command Line Style Hello World

 With Linux and macOS we can use the syscall assembly instructions.
 In Windows, we cannot as the number changes between versions.
-You can see system call numbers in Windows here: j00ru.vexillium.org/syscalls/nt/64.
+You can see system call numbers in Windows here: https://j00ru.vexillium.org/syscalls/nt/64/.
 To print "Hello, World!" we'd need to call something to write into stdout and also to exit the program.
 In Linux it was system call number 1 write and 60 exit.
 In Windows, system calls aren't stable across versions, so we'll sue Windows API

-1. We'd need to get handle to stdout by calling up GetStdHandle with -11 as the value of the parameter.
+- We'd need to get handle to stdout by calling up GetStdHandle with

-3. And after everything is done we'll call ExitProcess.
+stdoutwe'd need to call WriteFile function from the Windows API. - And after everything is done we'll call ExitProcess.

 They are normal function calls, in which we'd need to refer to Windows x64 ABI and calling convention.
 Some important points are